 Our internships are open to everyone who is over 18 and has the right to work in the UK.
 Every application will be considered equally without regard to age, disability, gender, nationality, race, religion and belief or sexual orientation.
 You will need to demonstrate potential and show a passion for what we do.

 Through our internship programme we want to open up working to Tate to people from all backgrounds and increase the diversity of our workforce.
 We encourage applications from those from black, ethnic minority and disabled applicants as these groups are currently underrepresented in our sector.

 If you have already undertaken an internship in the arts sector or Tate in the past, or have already gained similar experience, an internship at Tate may not be right for you.
 You might like to explore our current vacancies instead.

-If applying for an internship opportunity you have seen on our website, the process begins with an online application form.
-If your application is successful, well invite you in for an interview with the team that you could be working with.
-Its a great way for you to find out more about us, and for us to find out more about you.
+If your application is successful, we’ll invite you in for an interview with the team that you could be working with.
+It’s a great way for you to find out more about us, and for us to find out more about you.

-Unfortunately we cant respond to unsuccessful candidates at shortlisting stage or give feedback on their application due to the high volume of applications we receive.
-Speculative applications will not be considered – youll need to respond to a specific advert.
+We respond to all applicants to let them know the outcome of their application, but unfortunately we aren’t able to give feedback to unsuccessful applicants at shortlisting stage, due to the high volume of applications we receive.
+Speculative applications will not be considered – you’ll need to respond to a specific advert.

 Please note we are not currently part of the Erasmus Plus programme and are unable to accept any applications via this route.